raizy21/banana-store/README.md

 - [**nodemon**](https://nodemon.io/) – 🔁 Monitors your source files and restarts the server automatically on changes, speeding up development.
 - [**cross-env**](https://www.npmjs.com/package/cross-env) – 🌎 Allows you to set environment variables across different platforms (Windows, macOS, Linux) in a consistent way.
 - [**cors**](https://www.npmjs.com/package/cors) – 🛡️ Enables [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), allowing your frontend (e.g., running on `localhost:3000`) to communicate securely with your backend (e.g., Express server on `localhost:5000`).
 This is essential for handling API requests across different domains or ports during development and deployment.
+- [**nodemailer**](https://www.npmjs.com/package/nodemailer) – 📬 A module for Node.js applications to send emails using SMTP.
+Used in this project to send user-submitted forms directly to your Gmail inbox via secure configuration and app passwords.

 ---